 The courses he teaches require a considerable amount of time and effort; however, conscientious students have indicated that the reward is worth the effort, since everything you learn will impact upon you at some point in your career.

-He has also worked as Special Advisor to the Minister of Justice and Attorney General of Canada.
-He has held similar positions with the Minister of Citizenship and Immigration and the Minister of National Defence.
-He has also worked for the federal Minister of Labour and the Deputy Prime Minister of Canada.
+Prior to practicing law, Leigh worked as Special Advisor to the Minister of Justice and Attorney General of Canada.
+He has held similar positions with the Minister of Citizenship and Immigration, the Minister of National Defence, the Minister of Labour and the Deputy Prime Minister of Canada.

 With over 20 years of human resource management experience in industries ranging from financial services to education, Vita Lobo brings a wealth of knowledge to the classroom.
 Vita has dealt with a rich variety of HR issues including recruitment, training, personnel management, affirmative action policies, codes of conduct, and Collective Agreements.